fkling/JSNetworkX/README.md

     npm install

-You will also have to install `gulp`, the build system we use:

-    npm install -g gulp

-Then you build a standalone, minified version of JSNetworkX, which can be used in the browser with

-    gulp build

-A non-minified verison can be built with

-    gulp build-dev

-Because the code also has to be transformed to be able to run in Node.js,
+#### Build for browser

+    npm run build:browser

+creates `jsnetworkx.js`,  a minified version for production.

+    npm run build:browser:dev

+Creates `jsnetworkx-dev.js`, an unminified version with inline source maps for development.

-    gulp node
+#### Build for node

+    npm run build:node

-simply transforms all modules and saves them inside the `node/` directory.
+Transforms all modules to ES5 and saves them inside the `node/` directory.

+   npm run build:node:dev

+Same as above but with inline source maps.
 These modules are also used to tun the unit tests.

+   npm run watch:node

+Incrementally transform modules when files change.

 ### Create and run tests

 Tests are stored in the respective `__tests__` directories and have to follow the naming convention `<testname>-test.js`.
 The tests can be run with

-    gulp test
+    npm test
     # or
-    npm test
+    npm run test:fast

 This will run all tests by default.
-To consider only those files whose path matches a specific string, pass the `-p` option:
+To consider only those files whose path matches a specific string, pass the `-g` option:

     # Runs all digraph tests but no graph tests
-    gulp test -p digraph

-The tests in Node, so you first have to build the Node version with

-    gulp node

-You can also only incrementally transform changed files via

-    gulp watch-node
+    npm test:fast -- -g digraph

+The difference between `npm test` and `npm run test:fast` is that the former will always transplile all files from ES6 to ES5 first.
+This is slow and annoying during development.
+Therefore you can use

+    npm run watch:node

+to automatically convert only the changed file and run `npm run test:fast` to quickly test them.

 Ideally, every module has corresponding unit test.
 If you port a module from Python, make sure to implement the same tests.

-Eventually we will add coverage and maybe performance tests.
+### Run coverage

+We use istanbul to generate a coverage report.
+We are not enforcing any coverage yet, but there should not be a regression.
+The report can be created via

+    npm run cover

+and written to `coverage/`.